mrcimiyagar/pulse-framework/README.md

 # KasperPulseFramework
-you can build android client ui by generating ui json string serverside and pushing it to client . this framework will get a json string as input and generate android ui elements tree .
+you can build android client ui by generating ui json string serverside and pushing it to client . this framework will get a json string as input and generate android ui controls tree .

 ## Setup :